koinos/koinos-docs/docs/quickstart/contract-developer-guide.md

 #### Protocol buffers

 First, we will install the Protobuf dependency.
-While it is possible to install this via a package manager such as Homebrew or Aptitude, we will build the dependency from source so that we may target the exact version of Protobuf required by the CDT without regard to version available in your preferred pacakage manager.
+While it is possible to install this via a package manager such as Homebrew or Aptitude, we will build the dependency from source so that we may target the exact version of Protobuf required by the C++ SDK without regard to version available in your preferred pacakage manager.

 ```console